The Blue Mountains Mystery: Production

 The movie was mostly filmed in Katoomba, the Blue Mountains and Sydney Harbour, with some studio work at the Carrolls' Palmerston studio in Sydney.
 The Carrington Hotel and Hydro-Majestic Hotel were featured.
 Shooting took an unusually long time to complete, in part because of the location work involved.
+Filming was completed by October.

-Marjorie Osborne was a fashion consultant to the Sydney store of Farmer's, and wife of a wealthy land-owner, Henry Hill Osborne.
-She unsuccessfully attempted a Hollywood career after making this film.
+The female lead was played by Marjorie Osborne, the only daughter of Charles Lord (son of Francis Lord) and Bertha Lord, née Kerr, later Mrs Emanuel de Beaupuis.
+She was a fashion consultant to the Sydney store of Farmer's, and wife of a wealthy land-owner, Henry Hill Osborne.
+She left her husband in December 1921 and unsuccessfully attempted a Hollywood career after making this film.

-It was Longford's third production for E.J.
-Carroll and the first in which Lyell received a formal co-direction credit.
-According to the book Australian Cinema: The First 80 Years by Graham Shirley and Brian Adams, the film cost almost double that of The Sentimental Bloke (1919).
+Release

+The film was debuted at the Lyceum Theatre in Sydney on 5 November 1921.
+It then screened through rural New South Wales before debuting in Melbourne on 26 December 1921.

 Reception

-The film was popular at the box office in Australia.